The increase in blood pressure within a vein system called the portal venous system.

 Cirrhosis of the liver is the most common cause of portal hypertension.
 Cirrhosis is the scarring that accompanies the healing of liver injury caused by hepatitis, alcohol, or other less common causes of liver damage.

 In cirrhosis, scar tissue blocks the flow of blood through the liver.

-A parasitic infection called schistosomiasis and focal nodular hyperplasia, a disease seen in people infected with HIV, the virus that can lead to AIDS.
+A parasitic infection called schistosomiasis, and focal nodular hyperplasia is a disease seen in people infected with HIV, the virus that can lead to AIDS.
 Sometimes the cause is unknown.

 The onset of portal hypertension may not always be associated with specific symptoms that identify what is happening in the liver.
-But if you have a liver disease that leads to cirrhosis, the likelihood of developing portal hypertension is high.
+But if you have a liver disease that leads to cirrhosis, developing portal hypertension is high.